dongwd016/POM_Model/README.md

-# A One-Dimensional Steady-State Model for Polymer Decomposition into Monomer
+# A One-Dimensional Steady-State Model for Polymer Decomposition into Vapor-Phase Monomer

 ## Schematic (shown for polyoxymethylene as example)